Mato Grosso: Railways

 It crosses the large Rollemberg–Vuolo Bridge over the Paraná River when passing into Mato Grosso do Sul.

 Flag

-The state flag has similar colors to the flag of Brazil, with blue symbolizing the sky, green the vegetation, and white standing for peace.
+The state flag has similar colors to the flag of Brazil, with blue symbolizing the sky, green vegetation, and white standing for peace.
 The star is yellow to symbolize the gold which attracted the first settlers.
 The flag was adopted by Decree No. 2 of January 31, 1890, just a few days after the adoption of the national flag.
-The Mato Grosso state flag was abolished by Law No. 1.046 of October 8, 1929, but reinstated by article 140 of the Constitution of the State of Mato Grosso on July 11, 1947.
+The Mato Grosso state flag was abolished by Law No. 1.046 of October 8, 1929, but reinstated by Article 140 of the Constitution of the State of Mato Grosso on July 11, 1947.

 Tourism and recreation

 Alta Floresta

 Fishing in the Teles Pires, São Benedito and Azul rivers is productive practically all year long.

 Chapada dos Guimarães

 The largest sandstone cavern in Brazil, Aroe Jari, extends nearly 1550 m, and several prehistoric inscriptions can be found inside.